General Jacques Laurent Louis Augustin Vial

 Place of Death: Antibes, France

 Vial next went to the Army of Italy where he became an assistant to his older brother for the Italian campaign of 1796.
-In August of 1797 he was promoted to lieutenant and placed with the 11th Cavalry, and then in 1798 he joined the staff of the Army of the Orient.
-Taking part in the campaign to Egypt, Vial fought at Alexandria where he was wounded by a shot to the right arm.
+In August of 1797 he was promoted to lieutenant and placed with the 11th Cavalry and then in 1798 he joined the staff of the Army of the Orient.
+Taking part in the campaign in Egypt, Vial fought at Alexandria where he was wounded by a shot to the right arm.
 A little more than a month later he was promoted to capitaine and appointed an aide-de-camp to General Lagrange.
-Vial served on the expedition to Syria and then remained in Egypt, receiving a promotion to chef d'escadrons in March of 1801.
+Vial served on the expedition to Syria and then remained in Egypt, receiving a promotion to chef d'escadron in March of 1801.

 In September of 1808 Colonel Vial and his men were sent to Spain and they went on to distinguish themselves at Bilbao and Medellin .
 Vial was named a Baron of the Empire in December of 1808 and he would spend much of the remainder of his Napoleonic career in Spain.
-In July of 1813 Vial was promoted to général de brigade and he took command of a brigade of light cavalry in General Pajol's V Cavalry Corps in Germany.
-After serving in Germany for a brief period of time, General Vial was sent to the Army of the Pyrenees to help defend France there.
+In July of 1813 Vial was promoted to général de brigade and he took command of a brigade of light cavalry in General Pajol's V Cavalry Corps in Saxony.
+After serving in Saxony for a brief period of time, General Vial was sent to the Army of the Pyrenees to help defend France there.
 Defending France in 1814, he served at Orthez and Toulouse .

 Bibliography